baldiebaldie/Devnotes/Fall 2025/ComputerArchitecture/Chapter 3 - Computer arithmetic.md

 ### Different Number Representations
 Computers use several ways to represent numbers:
 - Signed bs Unsigned integers: Same bits, different meanings.
-Like how "FF" could mean 255 if unsigned or -1 if signed.
+Like how "0xFF" could mean 255 if unsigned or -1 if signed.
 - Fixed point: Uses some bits for the whole number part and some for the fractional part.
 Like always having exactly 2 decimal places for money
-- Floating point: Like scientific notation - separate the significant digits from the scale factor
+- Floating point: Like scientific notation - separate the significant digits from the scale factorS
 - ---
 ### Hardware Implementation
 **Ripple Carry Adder**: